Easy Bird Feeder Ideas for Everyone

 Instructions:

-Glue popsicle sticks in a square shape until you have reached desired height.
+Glue popsicle sticks in a square shape until you have reached the desired height.

-Glue across bottom to create a tray to hold bird seed.
+Glue across popsicle sticks across the bottom to create a tray to hold bird seed.

-Glue 1/2 of a popsicle stick on one side as a perch.
+Glue half of a popsicle stick on one side as a perch.

-Using string tied in each corner, hang in your garden and fill it with birdseed.
+Using string tied in each corner, hang it in your garden and fill it with birdseed.

 Detailed Guide: Simple Bird Feeder